 The love of goat cheese and of locally produced food led Ken and Jenn Muno to dairy life.
-About 20 years ago, they began to build their own sustainable farmstead dairy, where they could make fresh and aged goat cheese for their community.
+In 1995, they began to build their own sustainable farmstead dairy, where they could make fresh and aged goat cheese for their community.

 Neither Ken nor Jenn was raised on a farm; however, Ken gained some experience as an intern at a couple of goat dairies.
-With that knowledge, and their strong desire to be part of the local food movement, they moved to 80 acres of rolling hills in Harrisburg, Missouri to build their farmhouse and dairy, Goatsbeard Farm.
+With that knowledge and their strong desire to be part of the local food movement, they moved to 80 acres of rolling hills in Harrisburg to build their farmhouse and dairy, Goatsbeard Farm.

 “Ken makes all the aged cheeses,” Jenn said, “and everyone here helps make the fresh cheese.”
-Martha Folk, Jenn’s mom, has long been involved in the farm operation.
+Martha Folk, Jenn’s mother, has long been involved in the farm operation.
 She joins the cheese packaging crew twice a week.
 The Munos also hire a couple of part-time employees, and an intern joins the farmhands during the spring and summer seasons.
-The Muno children, Peter, 14, and Cyrus, 7, also “pitch in,” Jenn said.
+The Muno children, Peter and Cyrus, also “pitch in,” Jenn said.

 Jenn handles much of the animal husbandry, the pasture management, and caring for the baby goats in the spring.
 She also takes care of the books and most of the sales.

-Among the other aged cheeses Ken makes are the Moniteau Blue, an aged Provolone style raw-milk Pizzicato, and the Taum Sauk, a washed-rind Gruyere-like cheese.
+Ken also makes the Moniteau Blue, an aged Provolone style raw-milk Pizzicato, and the Taum Sauk, a washed-rind Gruyere-like cheese.

-For goat cheese recipes and more about Goatsbeard Farm and the cheeses, check out the website at goatsbeardfarm.com.
+For recipes and more information about Goatsbeard Farm and the cheeses, visit GOATSBEARDFARM.COM.